 If you want to run the whole house, you probably want a more output power generator.

 But I would say 10kW is the safest rate, especially when you need to run many appliances like refrigerator, sump pump, lighting, heating system, well pump, microwave, and so on.

 The table below is a general guideline for some ideas:

 To check the actual amount of wattage to run those things, you need something like a Kill A Watt device.

 How it works is that you can plug it into your wall and whatever device you’re checking, plug it right into this meter.

-Portable Generator Vs Permanent Generator: Which One?
+Portable Generator Vs. Permanent Generator

 A 3000 Watts to 6500 Watts portable generator will power your essentials like a refrigerator to keep your foods from spoiling, lights, fans, sump pump, and tools.

 Those generators are usually priced under $1000.
-You’ll also need the gas container and gas which you don’t want to store in a house.
+You’ll also need the gas container and gas you don’t want to store in a house.

 Then you need the adapters for the power extension cords.